 There are often slight differences between the attained EEDI values of sister vessels.
 This is partly due to the varying lightweight of ships within a building series, but mainly caused by different ship speeds determined in individual sea trials of each ship.

-The possible lack of model test data is the reason for the introduction of the approximated reference speed formula.
+The possible lack of data is the reason for the introduction of the approximated reference speed formula.
 There might be an equivalent dilemma for the specific fuel oil consumption values of main and auxiliary engines regarding possible lack of shop test values.
 For this case standard, values for the specific fuel oil consumption of main and auxiliary engines are defined within the EEXI calculation guideline.
 Again, these standard values are conservative by trend, and the application of measured shop test data will improve the attained EEXI, so it is recommended to provide corresponding reports.